I don’t really care what the M2 MacBook Pro gets on benchmarks.

 There has, basically, only been one change made to the MacBook Pro from 2020: it has a new processor.
 (Okay, so Apple’s also added a 24GB memory option, the speakers now support Spatial Audio, the jack has “advanced support for high-impedance headphones,” and the adapter is a whole six watts more powerful... but the processor is the main thing.)
 Like the M1, the M2 uses Apple’s custom Arm silicon.
 It has more transistors than the M1, more memory bandwidth, and an updated media engine as well as additional GPU cores (10 to the M1’s eight).
 It’s a new chip in what is, at this point, a dated chassis.

 The 13-inch M2 MacBook Pro starts at $1,299.
 For that base price, you get an eight-core CPU with a 10-core GPU, 8GB of unified memory, and 256GB of SSD storage.
+(You might very well want to avoid that model entirely as reports show the SSD inside is actually slower than the M1 MacBook Pro’s.)
 The very cheapest model of the 14-inch MacBook Pro comes with an M1 Pro processor (eight-core CPU, 14-core GPU) but with 16GB of unified memory and 512GB of storage.
 That model would cost $1,999.
 Now, Apple sent me an M2 model that’s a step up from the base; this one has 16GB of unified memory and 1TB of storage.
 It costs $1,899 on Apple’s website, while a 14-inch M1 Pro model with those RAM and storage specs would be $2,199.

 Basically, the MacBook Pro with M2 is floating consistently around several hundred dollars under its more powerful and modern-looking 14-inch sibling.
 But those several hundred dollars buy you a heck of a lot of perks that will be of particular benefit to professional users, including a bigger screen, MagSafe, more ports, and all the extra cores.
 The M1 Pro CPU also has more performance-oriented cores, while the M2 has more efficiency cores aimed at extending battery life.